vapq/vapq.cf/partners/gamertools/index.md

-# Hi, we are currently in maitnence.
+# Gamertools | Partnered with VAPQ.CF